 My ASL students, who were given a task to attend a social event in Deaf community, outlines common observations as follows:

-Naturally, there are variations among Deaf people (e.g. their nationalities, personalities, etc.), but the cultural differences are relatively comparable on a large scale.
+Naturally, there are variations among Deaf people (e.g. their nationalities, personalities, backgrounds, education, etc.) within their own Deaf community.